-Before starting to get to many new impressions in Cambodia, it's time to reflect on my very relaxing days at the island Koh Chang in Thailand.
+Before starting to get to many new impressions in Cambodia, it's time to reflect on my very relaxing days on the island Koh Chang in Thailand.

 The journey from Bangkok to Koh Chang took a whole day.
-But to the difference to my Mexico travels, I got this time picked up at my hotel and dropped at my hotel off.
-I took a mini van tour, everything was organised.
-Even at the ferry the small mini van drove up the ferry and I could leave all my belongings in there.
-No hustle with carrying my suitcase and backpack.
+But to the difference to my Mexico travels, this time I was picked up at my hotel and dropped off at my other hotel.
+We took a minivan tour, everything was organized.
+Even when we took the ferry to arrive to Koh Chang, the small minivan drove up the ferry and we could leave all our belongings in there.
+No hustle carrying my suitcase and backpack.

-I stayed in the very south of the island in a small village called Bailan and it was quiet and peaceful like heaven.
-The mass of tourists were staying more north like White Sand Beach.
+We stayed in the very south of the island in a small village called Bailan and it was quiet and peaceful like heaven.
+The mass of tourists was staying more north like White Sands Beach.

-The people who live on the island pursue an indoor and outdoor living style.
+The people who live on the island pursue an in- and outdoor living style.
 Wow, I was surprised by the idea, that you don’t need walls and that people use the light night air as a natural air condition.
-The rhythm of their life is build around the sunlight.
-At night everyone closes their shops and restaurants early because its usually their home as well.
-And with the open space principle automatically everything gets sooner quiet then in other places where people can hide in their proper four walls and escape the noise of a city.
+The rhythm of their life is built around the sunlight.
+At night everyone closes their shops and restaurants early because it’s usually their home as well.
+And with the open space principle, automatically everything gets sooner quiet then in other places, where people can hide in their proper four walls and escape the noise of a city.

-When sleeping at night I liked to leave all windows open to feel the little breeze which the locals like as well.
-I felt like sleeping in the nature.
+When sleeping at night I like to leave all windows open to feel the little breeze, which the locals like as well.
+It felt like sleeping in nature.
 There was no noise whatsoever that could bother my sleep.
 I got woken up by singing birds.
-Of course mosquitos are the down side but they bite me anyway.
+Of course, mosquitos are the down side, but they bite me anyway.

-Locals speak a little bit English but after traveling in Mexico, where I could speak Spanish, I found it disturbing not being able to speak the language of the locals and not to interact and communicate with them.
+Locals speak a little bit English, but after traveling in Mexico, where I could speak Spanish, I found it disturbing not being able to speak the local language and not to interact and communicate with them.
 The locals seem to be more reserved than in Mexico I noticed.
 Is the language barrier the problem?
-Or just a different culture than I’m used to be from my previous traveling?!
+Or just a different culture than I’m used to from my previous traveling?!

-Other travellers aren’t interacting much with each other either I noticed.
+Other travelers aren’t interacting much with each other either, I noticed.
 There is a lot of mix tourism on the island: lot of families traveling, lot of older couples as well.
-Most people I met are Germans, Russians or French.
-Everyone seems to enjoy their own little world and therefore they stay at their own.
+Most people we met are Germans, Russians or French.
+Everyone seems to enjoy their own little world and therefore, they stay at their own.

-On the island I get to see elephants, monkey, a lot of beautiful and big butterflies.
+On the island we get to see elephants, monkey, a lot of beautiful and big butterflies.

 Beautiful Sunrise at Angkor Wat for Valentine's Day